Exposition Universelle (1900): The Rue des Nations

 The United States pavilion was modest, a variation on the United States Capitol Building designed by Charles Allerton Coolidge and Georges Morin-Goustiaux.
 The main U.S. presence was in the commercial and industrial palaces.
 One unusual aspect of the U.S. presence was The Exhibit of American Negroes at the Palace of Social Economy, a joint project of Daniel Murray, the Assistant Librarian of Congress, Thomas J. Calloway, a lawyer and the primary organizer of the exhibit, and W. E. B. Du Bois.
-The goal of the exhibition was to demonstrate progress and commemorate the lives of African Americans at the turn of the century.
+The goal of the exhibition was to demonstrate progress and commemorate the lives of African Americans at the transition of the 19th into the 20th century.
 The exhibit included a statuette of Frederick Douglass, four bound volumes of nearly 400 official patents by African Americans, photographs from several educational institutions (Fisk University, Howard University, Roger Williams University, Tuskegee Institute, Claflin University, Berea College, North Carolina A&T), and, most memorably, some five hundred photographs of African-American men and women, homes, churches, businesses and landscapes including photographs from Thomas E. Askew.

 The pavilions of the Austro-Hungarian domains in the Balkans, Bosnia and Herzegovina, offered displays on their lifestyles, consisting of folklore traditions, highlighting peasanthood and the embroidery goods produced in the country.
 Designed by Karl Panek, it featured murals on the history of Slavic peoples by Alphonse Mucha.

 The pavilion of Hungary was designed by Zoltán Bálint and Lajos Jámbor.
 Its cupola displayed agricultural produce and hunting equipment.

-The British Royal pavilion consisted of a mock-Jacobean mansion decorated with pictures and furniture, designed by Sir Edwin Lutyens.
-It was largely used for receptions for important visitors to the exposition.
+The British Royal pavilion consisted of a mock-Jacobean mansion designed by Sir Edwin Lutyens that was decorated with pictures and furniture.
+The furnishings designed by Nellie Whichelo included hangings that were more than 12 by 13 ft, which had taken 56 ladies six weeks to embroider.
+The pavilion was largely used for receptions for important visitors to the exposition.